How to get a Spanish mortgage as a foreign buyer

 As of January 2019, Spanish mortgage rates were at an all time low!
 The best non-resident mortgage rates available are:

 - Variable rate: the absolute best you’ll get is Euribor + 1.5%.
 Euribor is the Central Bank of Europe’s rate.
 As of January 7, 2019, the twelve month Euribor rate is -0.119%.
 Click here for current Euribor rates– they change daily.
 The standard offering for non-residents is Euribor + 2%.

 To get these top rates, you need to demonstrate two things:

 - A high quality profile.
-Specifically, banks look for high revenues and low risk.
+Obviously, banks look for high income and low risk.

-Remember, rates for non-resident are significantly higher than the standard resident mortgages you might see advertised.
-This is because you represent more of a risk, from the bank’s point of view.
-Since you are abroad the bank will have trouble re-coupinig their losses if you default.
+Remember, Spanish mortgage rates for non-residents are significantly higher than the standard resident mortgages you might see advertised because you represent more of a risk, from the bank’s point of view.
+This is because you are located abroad and the bank will have trouble re-couping their losses if you default.

 How much will they lend me?

-In general, non-residents will get a maximum of 50% of the property price financed by the bank.
+In general, non-residents will get a maximum of 50% of the property price financed by a bank.
 This means you need to put down a minimum down payment of 50%.

 Mortgage brokers can often get foreign buyers that do not pay Spanish taxes up to 70% of the property price.